(For the PDF version of the article click here )

 What then is the relationship between the sovereign, the community, and the state?

 Each human being, by virtue of having an innate value, is a sovereign and has the inalienable right to live as he or she pleases.
 As a sovereign recognizes one’s mutuality and inter-dependability with fellow sovereigns, a community becomes synthesized.
-The community establishes the state to organize community life according to the consensus (constitution) among sovereigns.
+The state represents the common will of the community to organize its life according to the first principles of human existence.
 The community or the state can interfere in the life of a sovereign individual only if he or she restricts the liberty of fellow beings or (intentionally) engages in violence towards them.
 Otherwise, a sovereign is free to exercise his or her will as he or she wants.
-That is to say, a person needs to practice non-violence only, to protect his or her liberty.
+That is to say, to protect one’s liberty, one needs to practice non-violence only.
 All other obligations of the sovereign to the community are only voluntary in nature.

 Given such a substantial philosophical basis, why is it that in reality, many individuals and communities all over the world experience the modern nation-state as a notoriously militant, repressive, and ecologically short-sighted entity?
 It is as if the very institution we created to secure the common good is actively destroying it day by day!

 There are historical and structural reasons that make the (nation) state tyrannical, which we shall discuss later.
 More generally, however, this self-contradiction of the nation-state is not a lone phenomenon of that particular institution but the general character of all major fields of modernity, be it modern medicine, education, technology, etc. For example, the so-called Green-revolution which introduced chemical farming while claiming that it would produce food for all, has, in fact, poisoned the entire biosphere, sparing not even breast milk.
 And we could trace back such self-contradictions of modernity as essentially belonging to Empirical Methodology, popularly known as Modern Science.